Arsenal on this day in history – the January files

 8 January 1980: Arsenal 2 Cardiff 1, FA Cup 3rd round replay, part of another adventure that ended at Wembley.
 Sunderland got both goals after a 0-0 draw, meaning that Arsenal had now gone 13 FA Cup games without defeat.

 8 January 1999: Jermaine Pennant joined Arsenal from Notts C for £2m.
 Although highly talented, he was beset with personal problems, and only played 11 times for Arsenal, but did get a hat trick in the first game of the 49 unbeaten run.

 9 January 1863: David Danskin, reputed to be one of the founders of the Dial Square club, was born in Fife.
-He was instrumental in arranging the first match,and stayed with the club for several years, however when he stood for election to the committee in 1892 but was not elected, almost certainly because he opposed the talk of the move towards professionalism at that time.
+He is thought to have been instrumental in arranging the first match,and stayed with the club for several years, however when he stood for election to the committee in 1892 he was not elected, almost certainly because he opposed the vote to play the players in 1891.

 9 January 1883: William Garbutt – the Arsenal man who became the “father of Italian football” was born into a regular working class home Stockport.
 He was an outside right who played for Royal Artillery (while in the army), and Reading (of the Southern League), before coming to Woolwich Arsenal in December 1905.